-• Congratulations to Roxanne Alvarez (aka @simmonslover on Twitter) for winning two free tickets courtesy of tiqiq.com and Project Spurs to tomorrow's San Antonio Spurs-Denver Nuggets game.
-However, do not fret as we will be giving out another pair of free tickets to a Spurs home game next month.
+• Want to win a pair of free tickets to a San Antonio Spurs home game this month?
+Of course you do!
 All you have to do it follow @projectspurstiq on Twitter to enter.
 Easy huh?

 • The Spurs are off to a fantastic season and some feel they might be able to get to 70 wins.
 However, don't say that to coach Gregg Popovich:

 The question received a predictable eye roll and exasperated sigh from Gregg Popovich.
 Are the Spurs thinking about 70?
 Yes, as in 70 wins.

 "No, Jesus," San Antonio's no-nonsense coach replied.
 "You still drunk?"

 Spurs opponents are the ones often feeling flattened by a post-New Year hangover.
 Popovich's 15th team is off to the best start in franchise annals, owns the league's best record by a startling four games and, to be fair, is on a 72-win pace.